tmart234/tmart234.github.io/_posts/2021-09-08-cyber-risk.md

 **CVSS ≠ Risk**

+Or at least that's how things currently stand.
 See the whitepaper <a href="https://resources.sei.cmu.edu/asset_files/WhitePaper/2018_019_001_538372.pdf">Towards Improving CVSS.</a> Basically, the paper identifies 3 critiques for CVSS to resemble Risk:
 1. Failure to account for context (both technical and human-organizational).
 2. Failure to account for material consequences of vulnerability (whether life or property is threatened)
 3. Operational scoring problems (inconsistent or clumped scores, algorithm design quibbles)